 Following the government edict of May 1937 and right through to the outbreak of war, much ingenuity and courage were employed to maintain a link with the Guardian, and through him with believers in other countries.
-The person who was responsible for this brave effort was Herma Mühlschlegel, the wife of future Hand of the Cause Dr. Adelbert Mühlschlegel 22.
+The person who was responsible for this effort was Herma Mühlschlegel23, the wife of future Hand of the Cause Dr. Adelbert Mühlschlegel.
 As she had a trained voice she arranged to take regular singing lessons in Zurich, Switzerland.
-From there she would be able to send the Guardian regular reports on the situation in Germany.
-Since she could not carry with her the Guardian's answer, she memorized his replies and repeated their contents to the friends back home.
+From there she would send the Guardian regular reports on the situation in Germany.
+Since she could not carry with her the Guardians mail, she memorized his replies and repeated their contents to the friends back home.

 Here is one of the Guardian's letters: